 Oviedo and Sanford/Lake Mary libraries have music CDs and audiobooks which you can check out for 30 days.

 Many media titles are available from Seminole State library through streamed access.
 Most of these tend to be educational or documentary in nature.
-Many of the titles are from the massive Films on Demand database that includes collections from NOVA, PBS, National Geographic, TED, and other educational video production companies.
+Many films are available from the massive Films on Demand database that includes collections from NOVA, PBS, National Geographic, TED, and other educational video production companies.
+Audiobooks are generally found in the OverDrive database and the library subscribes to several digital magazines through the Flipster database as well.

 When searching the library catalog, streaming videos are marked with the eVideo icon (rather than the Audio/Visual icon used for DVDs).
 View streaming media found in the catalog from any supporting device connected to the internet by simply clicking the View Online link and logging into the library.
-Some of the Seminole State library databases, like Business Source Complete and GREENR, also feature streaming video content.
+Some of the Seminole State library databases, like Business Source Complete and Environmental Studies (Gale In Context) (formerly GREENR), also feature streaming video content.